go-delve/delve/Documentation/internal/README.md

 ## `Attach`

+This call attaches debugger to the existing process.

+* On Linux it just fallthrough to the `initializeDebugProcess`
+* On Darwin it first acquires the mach task first (`acquire_mach_task`), and then goes to `initializeDebugProcess`
-Attach attaches to the existing process.
-It acquires the mach task first (`acquire_mach_task`) and passes control to the `initializeDebugProcess`.
+* On Windows it uses `DebugActiveProcess` to attach to the existing process first, then it waits for the first debug event (CREATE_PROCESS_DEBUG_EVENT) and fallthrough to the `initializeDebugProcess`.

 ## `Launch`

 Launch creates and begins debugging a new process.

+* On Linux it uses `proc.Start`.
-It uses a custom fork/exec process `fork_exec` in order to take an advantage of PT_SIGEXC on Darwin which will turn Unix signals into Mach exceptions.
+* On Darwin it uses a custom fork/exec process `fork_exec` in order to take an advantage of PT_SIGEXC which will turn Unix signals into Mach exceptions.
+* On Windows it uses `CreateProcess+DuplicateHandle`

 Then control passed to the `initializeDebugProcess`.

 ## `initializeDebugProcess` completes `Process` struct initialization

-This is where actual PTRACE_ATTACH call may be invoked first, if it is attach kind of initialization is ongoing (darwin).
+This is where actual PTRACE_ATTACH call may be invoked first, if it is attach kind of initialization is ongoing (linux+darwin).

 Then OS level process info object acquired.
 Next, the call to the `LoadInformation` parses remote process executable metadata into `Process` struct, scanning for: